10 MISTAKES YOU SHOULD AVOID DURING TRAIL RUNNING PREPARATION

 There are 10 mistakes in the preparation for Trail Running that might have a negative impact on your entire racing season, let’s see them together.
 The month of January and beginning of February, for those who have not decided to anticipate the Season debuting at the Transcanaria Ultra Trail, is still a transition period for the trail running training.
-Once the waiting phase of the draws for the races around the Mont Blanc, UTMB, CCC, OCC, is over it is time to focus on the goals of the next Trail Running Season.
-Now there are several alternatives for those who want to challenge themselves on distances over 100km.
+Once the waiting phase of the draws for the races around the Mont Blanc, UTMB, CCC, OCC, is over and registrations for the Tor des Geants are open, it is time to focus on the goals of the next Trail Running Season.

 During the preparation of the trail running competitive Season, there are several mistakes that many trail runners do.